 Why doesn’t this work for “There are a lot of / There is a lot”?

-The ambiguity here comes from “a lot of” appearing to be a noun phrase when it’s actually not used int he same way.
-It is used not as a grouping noun but as a quantifying adverb, like “many”.
+The ambiguity here comes from “a lot of” appearing to be a noun phrase when it’s actually not used in the same way.
+It is used not as a grouping noun but like a quantifying adverb, like “many”.
 While a singular verb is appropriate with nouns that define the plural into a singular group, “a lot of” refers to a quantity rather than a grouped unit – modifying the verb as “many” would.
 So the verb agrees with the noun that “a lot of” qualifies, rather than “a lot”.
-We can therefore have either “are a lot of” or “is a lot of” depending on the verb.
+We can therefore have either “are a lot of” or “is a lot of” depending on the noun.
 Mostly, we will use “There are a lot of” with countable nouns, when we discuss plurals, and “There is a lot of” with uncountable nouns.

 - There are a lot of apples.